October 4, 2022

 To prepare students with simulation skills and support STEM teaching, Ansys offers software and education resources through the Ansys Academic Program.

-To learn more about Girls Who Code and the SIP visit their website here.
+Learn more about Girls Who Code and the SIP.